tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 `kR` in the above rule by its full unfolding, but this would decrease readability.
 Instead, we use  let binding to avoid duplication and reduce possible mismatches.
-Additionally, for the key computation we need the public key of the communication parter `$I`, which we bind to a unique thread identifier `~tid`; we use the resulting action fact to specify security properties, as we will see in the next
+Additionally, for the key computation we need the public key of the communication partner `$I`, which we bind to a unique thread identifier `~tid`; we use the resulting action fact to specify security properties, as we will see in the next